MicrochipTech/PIC32CXBZ2_WBZ45x_ZIGBEE_BLE_BRIDGE/README.md

 ## 1. Introduction<a name="step1">

-This application enables the users to create a Zigbee Combined interface application with BLE Transparent UART functionality.
-Here once the device is connected to the MBD app the Zigbee console commands are mapped onto BLE.
-The user can trigger the Zigbee commissioning procedure and can create the Zigbee network.
-The Zigbee devices start reporting the attributes once joined this Zigbee network.
+This application enables the users to create a Zigbee BLE bridge device with BLE Transparent UART functionality and Zigbee Combined interface application.
+Once the device is connected to the MBD app the user can control the Zigbee network with his Mobile phone via MBD app.
+The user can trigger the Zigbee commissioning procedure and can create the Zigbee network using MBD app.
+Once the Zigbee devices joins this network, it will start reporting its attribute values to the coordinator which is also shown on the MBD app.

 ![](Docs/Hardware_Setup.PNG)